 I have to agree with Ranger Dan that it’s the combination of those aforementioned Tom Johnston hits along with his tasty “Dark Eyed Cajun Woman” and “Ukiah”, plus Simmons’ “South City Midnight Lady” and the mini-epic “Clear As the Driven Snow”, which allows us to salute The Captain and Me four decades on.
-As Johnston and Simmons prepare to take the Doobie Brothers on a victory lap of North America beginning later this month, and speaking on behalf of these four bright, educated, creative, successful yet diverse Doobie fans, what is it exactly that continues to block the Doobie Brothers’ induction into the Rock and Roll Hall of Fame?- Redbeard
+As Johnston and Simmons continue to take the Doobie Brothers on victory laps of North America to this day, and speaking on behalf of these four bright, educated, creative, successful yet diverse Doobie fans, what is it exactly that continues to block the Doobie Brothers’ induction into the Rock and Roll Hall of Fame?- Redbeard

-(I coud not help but notice how much these angel wings by Dan Taylor, made fron recycled barn wood hinges, resemble the California condor wings in the Doobie Brothers’ logo)
+(I could not help but notice how much these angel wings by Dan Taylor, made from recycled barn wood hinges, resemble the California condor wings in the Doobie Brothers’ logo)